 - Exact phrase

-- An expression containing at least one of the key words
+- A phrase including at least one of the words

 |TASE website frame structure|